0617spec/tacos/README.md

 from model import visualize_embeddings adata_emb = visualize_embeddings(combined_adata, tacos.embedding,true_label_key='layer_guess_reordered')
 ```
-Tshe adata containing tacos result can be used for downstream analysis.
+The adata containing tacos result can be used for downstream analysis.